-1) Bullish Range– It has been observed that in the Bullish Range, the Relative Strength Index tends to oscillate in 40-80 range.
+1) Bullish Range– It has been observed that in the Bullish Range, the Relative Strength Index tends to oscillate in the 40-80 range.
 When RSI reaches 40, it’s an oversold zone and whenever RSI reaches 80, it’s an overbought zone.

 2) Super Bullish Range– It has been seen in the Super Bullish range, Relative Strength Index tends to oscillate between 60-80 zones.
 So, whenever RSI reaches 60-65, it’s a good opportunity to buy and it’s very likely the market may bounce back from these levels.